orgemd/pebble-sunclock/README.md

-This is a Pebble watch face, originally created (to the best of my understanding) by MichaelEhrmann, and then updated by KarbonPebbler and Bob TheMadCow.
+This is a Pebble watch face, originally created (to the best of my understanding) by MichaelEhrmann, and then updated by KarbonPebbler, Boldo, Chad Harp, and Bob TheMadCow.
 (My appologies if I have left out any other contributors.
 If I have, please let me know.)
 This version is a tweak of the updates posted by Bob TheMadCow.
 The following is a list of the changes from Bob TheMadCow's version:

 1)  Moon phase is fixed so that it shows correctly.
 2)  The watch hand has been slimmed down so that it obscures less.